covid-tissue-models/covid-tissue-response-models/CC3D/Models/BiocIU/SARSCoV2MultiscaleVTM/Model/Models/readme.rst

     steppable.target_field_name = "InfluenzaA"
     CompuCellSetup.register_steppable(steppable=steppable)

-Module steppables should also define events and processes according to the aforementioned framework event system and ODE model registration.
+Module steppables should also define events and processes according to the aforementioned framework event system, ODE model registration and framework-wide data.
 A module that, for example, does not utilize ``set_cell_type`` will not be fully compatible with the overall framework, and as such holds limited value in the shared library.
+The same is true concerning framework-wide data like unit conversions, in that a module should incorporate all information provided by the framework and adapt to user inputs appropriately according to the specification of the module to maintain consistency with the simulation that user designs.
+We will make every effort to provide feedback on how to modify code to accomplish this level of modularity in a module, and also welcome comments and suggestions on how to better improve the framework and its documentation to support easy incorporation of modules into the shared library.

 Module Standards
 ----------------